hmatic/personal-web/content/contact/index.md

 ---
 title: "Contact"
 date: 2020-09-17T20:36:11+02:00
+draft: false
+disableShare: true
-draft: true
+disableTimestamp: true
 menu: "main"
 ---

-This is contact page
+Contact page is work in progress, you can reach out to me on social media (@hmatic)